widilo/widilo-gutenberg-boilerplate/README.md

 ## What's next?

-We will add additional block examples in next version : )
+We will add additional block examples in the next version : )

 ## Changelog: